Czechia: Risk Assessment

 - Robust public accounts and banking system

-- Small, very open economy: exports account for 84% of GDP
+- Small, open economy: exports account for 80% of GDP

-- Very dependent on European demand: 63% of exports are to the Eurozone, one third to Germany
+- Dependent on European demand: 65% of exports are to the eurozone, one third to Germany

-- Automotive occupy large share of the economy
+- Automotive sector occupies a large share of the economy

 - Lack of rapid transport links with the rest of Europe